From thrilling theme park rides to beach relaxation, there are plenty of things to do in Sentosa!

 Wings of Time, located near Beach Station

 Sentosa is one of Singapore’s most iconic vacation spots.
-And we are most fond of Siloso Beach for its fun-loving summer vibes.
+And we’re most fond of Siloso Beach for its fun-loving summer vibes.
 It may not be the most pristine stretch, but you can indulge in a plethora of water sports and chill with some beach grub by the water.
-At night, feel the sandy shores come alive with bar music and hip parties.
+At night, feel the sandy shores come alive with bar music and cool cocktails.

 Siloso Beach, Sentosa